 Speaking of materials, this is another big factor of a window’s lifespan.
 Middle grade vinyl windows will last around 15 years, while premium vinyl can last as long as 20 or 25.
 This is due to the titanium dioxide within the vinyl.
 It helps the windows maintain their structure over the years and prevent them from warping, cracking, or peeling.

 On the other side of the coin, low grade vinyl may only last 5 to 7 years.
 Often times these windows come from big box home improvement stores, or even professional window companies that offer extremely low pricing.
 These bottom dollar windows aren’t designed to last you a long time—they are essentially place holders that will get you by for a couple years.

 Wood is another material option that can last a considerable amount of time.
 However, this ultimately depends on how well you take care of them.
 If you neglect to maintain your wood windows, they are prone to peeling, chipping, and possibly rotting away.

 Your window installation plays a large role in the lifespan of your window.
 If your windows are not properly installed, this can result in energy loss and overall shortening of the window’s lifespan.
 Even the most expensive windows won’t last as long as they should if they are improperly installed, so be sure that you hire a professional to get the job done right.

-The good news is that you don’t need to break the bank in order to get some of the best windows on the market—contact Universal Windows Direct to find out more.
+The good news is that you don’t need to break the bank in order to get windows with a long lifespan—contact Universal Windows Direct to find out more.